OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-44.md

 ## Isaiah 44:3

-For I will pour water on the thirsty land, and streams on the dry ground; I will pour out my Spirit on your offspring, and my blessing on your descendants.
+For I will pour water upon the parched land, and streams upon the dry ground; I will pour out my Spirit on your offspring, and my blessing on your descendants.

 ## Isaiah 44:4